 As Christians, Jesus has delegated to us the responsibility to invite people to ‘the great wedding feast’ (Mt 28:19,20; Rev 19:6-9).
 Are we creative and using our initiative to influence people to consider the offer of salvation?
 We should be intentional yet sensitive and not overbearing in presenting the gospel.

-higher and eternal calling by giving ourselves to God (Lk 9:23; Rom 12:1).
+(Lk 9:23; Rom 12:1).
 If we don’t do this we are not worthy to be called His, and we could be shut out of heaven (Mt 7:21-23, 10:38).
 “Many are called but few are chosen” (Mt 22:14).
 Many start out to follow Christ yet when the going gets tough they drift away, they don’t outwork the power of salvation (Lk 8:5-8).
 Although the invitation to follow Christ is free and readily available to all, there is an increasing and ongoing cost to the process of becoming more like Him and thus fit to inhabit heaven.